ErillLab/ViPhy/README.md

 4.1.2.1.
 Stores the combined protein sequence in a new fasta file

-## Blast
+## Sequence alignment
 During this phase, a database formed by the combination of multiple fasta files will be created and it will be stored in the folder named ``dbFolder``.

 Then, the sequences will be compared with each other in order to find regions of similarity between an input sequence and the database, in a matter of seconds.
+More specifically, the program will use Blastp, a version of Blast that compares two protein sequences.

 Finally, the distance between them will be also calculated and saved in a distance matrix.

-The program will use Blastp, a version of Blast that compares two protein sequences, to do this process.
+This matrix will be saved in the ``Outputs`` folder following the phylip format.

+## Phylogenetic trees
+Once the distance matrix has been obtained, the code will generate a phylogenetic tree using the newick format and it will be stored in the ``Outputs`` folder.

+After this, if the user wishes it, bootstrap will be used to create sub-samples from which the parameters of the model are estimated repeated times.

+At the end, a consensus tree will be created with all the samples obtained.

 ## Viphy_env.yml